Pump-probe spectroscopy of the one-dimensional extended Hubbard model at half filling: Double occupancy

 \section{Double occupancy}

 Figure \ref{fig:double-occupancy} shows the double occupancies

-of the extended Hubbard model at $U=10$ and $V=3$ as functions of time, for various pump-pulse intensities.
+of the 1DEHM at $U=10$ and $V=3$ as functions of time, for various pump-pulse intensities.
 Upon the pump-pulse irradiation, doublons and holons are generated, leading to an increase in double occupancy.
-Following the passing of the pump light, the system begins to gradually relax through the recombination of doublons and holons.
+Following the passing of the pump light, the system begins to relax gradually.
+The relaxation process of the photoexcited 1DEHM is still unclear, but there are some suggestions, such as the Auger recombination of doublons and holons \cite{Segawa2011JPSJ,Gomi2014JPSJ}.

 The larger the value of $A_0$, the more significant the increase in the double occupancy.
 When a state is intensely excited by a pump pulse, the entanglement of the quantum state evolves throughout the system, suggesting that the system can no longer be described by the iMPS.
 Specifically, the truncation error reaches up to $4 \times 10^{-5}$ in the calculation with $A_0=0.6$.
 For $A_0=0.3$, we confirmed that the truncation error is suppressed to below $4 \times 10^{-6}$.